On the minimal extension and structure of weakly group-theoretical braided fusion categories: On the minimal extension conjecture

 \end{coro} Hence $S_\E$ is injective for all Tannakian fusion categories $\E$.
 However, Drinfeld's counterexample \cite{Drinfeld} shows that $S_\E$ is not surjective for some Tannakian categories $\E$, in general.
 In \cite{OsYu}, we will continue to consider the structures of subgroup $\text{ker}(\phi_\E)$ and Witt group $s\W$.

-Recall that a braided fusion category $\C$ is said to be anisotropic if $\C$ does not contain any non-trivial Tannakian subcategory; while $\C$ is weakly anisotropic, if $\C$ does not contain a non-trivial Tannakian subcategory (if exists) that is invariant under all braided auto-equivalences of $\C$ \cite{DrGNO2}. \begin{theo} Let $\C$ be a slightly degenerate weakly group-theoretical fusion category.
+Recall that a braided fusion category $\C$ is said to be anisotropic if $\C$ does not contain any non-trivial Tannakian subcategory; meanwhile $\C$ is weakly anisotropic, if $\C$ does not contain a non-trivial Tannakian subcategory (if exists) that is invariant under all braided auto-equivalences of $\C$ \cite{DrGNO2}. \begin{theo} Let $\C$ be a slightly degenerate weakly group-theoretical fusion category.
 Then $\C$ admits a minimal extension. \end{theo} \begin{proof} By Theorem \ref{theo1sec3}, it suffices to show that $\C$ is Witt equivalent to a split slightly degenerate fusion category.
-When $\C$ is a pointed fusion category, then \cite[Proposition 2.6]{ENO3} means $\C\cong\text{sVec}\boxtimes\D$, where $\D$ is a pointed non-degenerate fusion category.
+If $\C$ is pointed, then \cite[Proposition 2.6]{ENO3} means $\C\cong\text{sVec}\boxtimes\D$, where $\D$ is a pointed non-degenerate fusion category.
 Assume $\C$ is not a pointed fusion category below.

 On the one hand, if $\C$ is weakly anisotropic, then $\C$ is braided equivalent to $\B\boxtimes\D$ by \cite[Theorem 1.1]{Na}, where $\B\cong \text{Vec}$ or $\B$ is equivalent to an Ising category $\I$, $\D$ is a pointed fusion category.
 So $\B$ is non-degenerate and $\D$ is slightly degenerate.
 While \cite[Proposition 2.6]{ENO3} implies $\D\cong \text{sVec}\boxtimes\D_0$, where $\D_0$ is a pointed non-degenerate fusion category, therefore $\C \cong \text{sVec}\boxtimes(\B\boxtimes\D_0)$.
 That is, $\C$ splits and admits a minimal extension.